decretist/Dissertation/Chapter3/chapter3.markdown

-*dictum* makes a reference to a canon, D.63 c.35, that was later incorporated into the second recension of the *Decretum* as D.63 c.35[40] Winroth explicitly rejects Atria Larson's suggestion that the canon referred to at D.63 d.p.c.34 is *not* canon 28 from Lateran II, but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued at the 1139 council, a common practice in the early twelfth century.[41]
+*dictum* makes a reference to a canon, D.63 c.35, that was later incorporated into the second recension of the *Decretum* as D.63 c.35[40] Winroth explicitly rejects Atria Larson's suggestion that the canon referred to at D.63 d.p.c.34 is *not* canon 28 from Lateran II but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued at the 1139 council, a common practice in the early twelfth century.[41]

 Furthermore, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly